Isaiah Chapter 42

 Pronunciation: hah’-shaw-mah’-yim Hebrew Noun: Common Masculine Plural Absolute – the visible heavens, the abode of the stars like the visible universe, the sky, the atmosphere For more info click here

-, and stretched them out; he that spread forth the earth, and that which comes out of it; he that gives breath to the people on it, and the spiritוְרוּחַ
+, and spread them out; he that stretched out the earth, and everything that grows from it; who gives breath to the people on it, and the spiritוְרוּחַ

 Pronunciation:vᵊrûaḥ feminine noun Meaning: and wind, and breath, and mind, and spirit For more info click here